remp2020/remp/README.md

     You can see some inspiration on how to get user values in [install.sh](install.sh).

+> Or just run the script `./install.sh` and it will setup everything for you.

 #### 2. Docker-compose

 We've prepared `docker-compose.yml` in a way it's ready for development.